wighawag/hardhat-deploy/README.md

 - library linking at time of deployment.
 - deterministic deployment across networks.
 - support for specific deploy script per network (L1 vs L2 for example)
+- ability to access deployment from "companion" networks
 - deployment dependency system (allowing you to only deploy what is needed).
 - deployment retrying (by saving pending tx): so you can feel confident when making a deployment that you can always recover.
 - deployments as test fixture using `evm_snapshot` to speed up testing.
 - ability to create your own test fixture that automatically benefits from `evm_snapshot`'s tests speed-up boost
 - combined with [hardhat-deploy-ethers](https://github.com/wighawag/hardhat-deploy-ethers) it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`).
-- importing artifact from external sources (like npm packages), including truffle support.
+- importing artifact from external sources (like npm packages), including [truffle](https://www.trufflesuite.com/truffle) support.
-- importing deployments from external sources (like npm packages), including truffle support.
+- importing deployments from external sources (like npm packages)
 - ability to log information in `deploy` mode only (while in test the console remains clean).
 - contains helpers to read and execute transaction on deployed contract referring to them by name.
 - These helpers contains options to auto mine on dev network (to speed up test deployments).
 - save metadata of deployed contract so they can always be fully verified, via [sourcify](https://sourcify.dev) or [etherscan](https://etherscan.io).
 - ability to submit contract source to etherscan and sourcify for verification at any time.
 (Because **hardhat-deploy** will save all the necessary info, it can be executed at any time.)
 - support harhdat's fork feature so deployment can be accessed even when run through fork.
-- named accounts are automatically impersonnated too, so you can perform tx as if you had their private.
+- named accounts are automatically impersonnated too, so you can perform tx as if you had their private key.
 - proxy deployment with ability to upgrade them transparently, only if code changes.
 - this include support for [openzeppelin](https://openzeppelin.com) transparent proxies
 - diamond deployment with facets, allowing you to focus on what the new version will be.
 It will generate the diamondCut necessary to reach the new state.